thspencer/pytivo-video-mgr2/vidmgr/README.txt

 	1.)
 The video information is obtained from a cache instead of being read from the disk.
 The cache can be built when the program starts up, or ahead of time - at your choice.
-The advantage of building the cache ahead of time is that you can get more complex in terms of the way the cache is built.
-The cache supports the ability to search through your videos with any meta data item YOU deem is significant.
-As packaged, the cache builds an index based on actors and genre, but if you want to add directors, etc, you can easily do so.
-You can even create an index for all videos that have "John Wayne" in them.
-It's even possible to build a complex cache at thread start time if you are willing to tolerate a small delay.
-My small ARM-based NAS builds my cache containing ~400 videos, including the meta data indexes I mentioned above, in less than 5 seconds.
+The advantage of building the cache ahead of time is that you can get more complex in terms of the way the cache is built (you can still build a complex cache at thread start time if you are willing to tolerate a delay - my ARM based NAS builds the cache for my 400 video library in about 5 seconds.
+	    The cache supports the ability to create "virtual" shares that are based on metadata, including any metadata that you may have added yourself.
+So, for example, you can create a "virtual" share for John Wayne movies, or you can have a virtual share that breaks the videos down my genre.

 	2.)
-You now have the ability to change options on a directory by directory basis.
-You want this directory sorted on episode number and that one sorted on show title - no problem.  sorting can now be done based on ANY combinations of strings from the metadata
+You now have the ability to change options on a directory by directory (or virtual share) basis.
+	    You want this  directory sorted on episode number and that one sorted on show title - no problem.
+	    Sorting can now be done based on ANY combinations of strings from the metadata.
+You can also control the display "name" for a video file based on the directory (or virtual share).

     3.) the user interface was cleaned up - there is no longer a menu choice for push/delete.
 Pushing is accomplished by pressing the select button - if you have multiple tivos a dialog box will pop-up